Compañía Transatlántica Española: History

 CTE's first office in Spain was in Santander in the 19th century.
-Its head office was transferred to Barcelona after Antonio López y López, the owner of the company, married Catalan, Dona Lluïsa Bru Lassús.
+Its head office was transferred to Barcelona after Antonio L. Lopez, the owner of the company, married Catalan, Dona Lluïsa Lassús Bru.

-"La Trasatlántica" was established in colonial Cuba in 1850 as "Compañia de Vapores Correos A. López" by Spanish businessman Don Antonio López y López.
+"La Trasatlántica" was established in colonial Cuba in 1850 as "Compañia de Vapores Correos A. López" by Spanish businessman and slave trader Don Antonio L. López.
 It began operations with a 400-ton sail-steamer.

-In 1878 Antonio López was ennobled with the title of Marquess of Comillas.
+In 1878 Antonio L. López was ennobled with the title of Marquess of Comillas.
 His company changed its name to "Compañía Transatlántica Española", its present name, after being registered as a joint stock company in 1881.
-After the Marquess of Comillas's death in 1883, his fourth son, Don Claudio López Bru, took charge of the company.
+After the Marquess of Comillas's death in 1883, his fourth son, Don Claudio B. Lopez, took charge of the company.
 By 1894 the Compañía Transatlántica Española fleet reached 33 vessels with a total of 93,500 registered tons.

 In the 1898 Spanish–American War the Spanish Navy used 21 CTE ships as auxiliary vessels.
 They tried to break the blockade that the United States imposed on Cuba and the Philippines, the last great colonies of the Spanish crown, but were mostly unsuccessful.

 After that war CTE's fleet became increasingly obsolescent, and its largest liners were small by international standards.
 It began to renew its fleet with two new technologically advanced sister ships launched in 1912: Reina Victoria-Eugenia from England and Infanta Isabel de Borbon from Scotland.

 In 1917 a mine sank the CTE liner Carlos de Eizaguirre off Robben Island, killing 134 people.
 CTE claimed that the UK had planted the mine.
 The UK Admiralty denied it, and alleged that the German raider SMS Wolf had planted the mine.